petitlunette/Task-2/README.md

-The fasterq_download is based one fastq_download by Erick Lu available at: https://github.com/erilu/python-fastq-downloader
+The fasterq_download is adapted from fastq_download by Erick Lu available at: https://github.com/erilu/python-fastq-downloader